Dylan Demuynck

-Dylan Sylvaan Kelly Elizalde Demuynck (born 6 May 2004) is a professional footballer who plays as a winger for Challenger Pro League club Lierse, on loan from Zulte Waregem.
+Dylan Sylvaan Kelly Elizalde Demuynck (born 6 May 2004) is a professional footballer who plays as a winger for Belgian Pro League club Zulte Waregem.
 Born in Belgium, he represents the Philippines at international level.

 Career

 Youth

 Born in Belgium, Demuynck began his career with the youth team of Anzegem and Zulte Waregem.

 Zulte Waregem

 In June 2022, after an impressive spell with the youth teams of Zulte Waregem, Demuynck signed his first professional contract until June 2025.
 A month later, he made his Belgian Pro League debut in a 2–0 win against Seraing, coming in as a substitute replacing Jean-Luc Dompé in the 83rd minute.
 On 9 September 2023, Demuynck scored his first professional goal in a win against Sint-Lenaarts in the sixth round of the 2023–24 Belgian Cup.
 He came in as a second-half substitute, replacing Alioune Ndour, scoring a goal eighteen minutes later to make it 4–1.
 Six days later, Demuynck scored his second professional goal in a 4–2 win against Jong Genk in the Challenger Pro League.
 He came in as a substitute in the 73rd minute, replacing Robbe Decostere and scored Zulte Waregem's third goal sixteen minutes later.
 In February 2024, Demuynck signed a contract extension with Zulte Waregem until 2027.